-Architecting the relationship between the project team and the resource or resources dedicated to change management—integrating at the "who is doing the work" level.
-In the simplest terms, the change management resources either sit on the project team or sit outside of, but in support of, the team.
+Architecting the relationship between the project team and the resource or resources dedicated to change management—integrating at the level of "who is doing the work."
+In the simplest terms, the change management resources either sit on the project team or outside it in support of the team.

-Sequencing and aligning the technical side activities with people side activities—integrating at the "what work is being done" level.
+Sequencing and aligning the technical side activities with people side activities—integrating at the level of "what work is being done."
 The process dimension has a key role in determining when change management begins during the project lifecycle.

-Identifying particular tools that can be extended to include both a technical side and people side component—integrating at the "what tools are being used to do the work" level.
+Identifying particular tools that can be extended to include both a technical side and people side component—integrating at the level of "what tools are being used to do the work."
 Risk assessments and communications plans are two common tools that can be effectively integrated.

-With the value of integrating change management and project management and the dimensions of integration established, the question remains: what impact does integrating these two disciplines have on meeting a project’s objectives?
-In Prosci’s Best Practices in Change Management-2016 Edition, 58% of the participants who integrated change management and project management in their project met or exceeded their project objectives.
+With the value of integrating change management and project management and the dimensions of integration established, the question remains: What impact does integrating these two disciplines have on meeting a project’s objectives?
+In Prosci’s Best Practices in Change Management – 11th Edition, 47% of the participants who integrated change management and project management on their project met or exceeded their project objectives.

 Even when change management and project management are both applied on a change, they may not necessarily be integrated.
 Several important prerequisites must be in place for change management and project management integration to occur.
 These prerequisites include:

-The project team must be focused on, responsible for and held accountable for delivering results and outcomes for meaningful integration to occur.
-If the project team is only held accountable for "flipping the switch" or hitting a go-live date, then integration is difficult.
-Likewise, change management resources must define their own success in terms of the achievement of project results and outcomes, not simply executing change management activities (such as number of communications delivered or number of employees trained).
+For meaningful integration to occur, the project team must be focused on, responsible for, and held accountable for delivering results and outcomes.
+If the project team is only held accountable for "flipping the switch" or hitting a go-live date, integration is difficult.
+Likewise, change management team members must define and evaluate their own success in terms of achieving project results and outcomes, and not simply in terms of executing change management activities (i.e., number of communications delivered or number of employees trained).
 This shared focus on results and outcomes is the cornerstone of successfully integrating the technical side and the people side of change.

-Before integration can occur, there needs to be an acknowledgement of the role and value of change management.
-Change management must be valued and viewed as a crucial component of project delivery.
-As a change management practitioner, this means making a case for change management that directly connects to the success of the project or initiative.
-While there are a number of approaches for making this connection, applying change management must be shown to have a direct impact on realizing benefits and achieving the desired results and outcomes.
+Before integration can occur, an organization must acknowledge the role of change management and it's value as a crucial component of project delivery.
+This means change practitioners must make a case for change management that directly connects to the success of the project or initiative.
+You can make this connection many ways.
+What matters is demonstrating that applying change management has a direct impact on realizing benefits and achieving the desired results and outcomes.

 Success for a project or initiative results from an effectively designed, developed and delivered solution that is embraced, adopted and utilized by impacted employees.
 Project management and change management are complementary disciplines with a common objective.
 When integrated in the delivery of a project or initiative, project management and change management together provide a unified approach for achieving the desired results and outcomes of organizational change.